NishNishendanidu/kingamda-x/README.md

 <a href="https://github.com/SL-Alpha-X-Team"><img title="Alpha-X-Tm" src="https://img.shields.io/badge/Alpha_X_team-black?colorA=inactive&colorB=purple&style=social&logo=github"></a>

-<h1> 🔎 What is Alpha-X 🔎</h1>
+<h1> 🔎 What is kingamda-X 🔎</h1>

-**Alpha-X ,** is a WhatsApp helper bot written by [Yusuf Usta](https://github.com/Quiec) and edited by [SL-Alpha-X-Team](https://github.com/SL-Alpha-X-Team).
-Does not log into your account It is written on WhatsApp Web API. ✨️
+**kingamda-X,** is a WhatsApp helper bot written by [nishen danidu ](https://github.com/Quiec)

 ---
 owner nishen

 ```
-Alpha-X Bot - Alpha Userbot is Open Source software open to development.
+kkingamda-X Bot - kingamda-X  Userbot is Open Source software open to development.
 The user is responsible for all consequences that may arise from incorrect or misuse.
 Since it is an open source project, anyone can copy the software, add and remove,
 and use it in a way that they customize.
 In addition, plug-in support enables users to